 The University of Massachusetts Lowell is accredited by the New England Commission of Higher Education (NECHE).

 - A baccalaureate degree from an accredited institution

 - Satisfactory completion of the prerequisite Statistics course

 Availability of financial aid varies depending on matriculation and course status.
-Please check with UMass Lowell's Financial Aid Office to determine eligibility.
+Please contact the Financial Aid Office at (978) 934-4220 or email firstname.lastname@example.org to determine eligibility.